Common Issues and Troubleshooting

 Problem: Docker build fails or takes very long.

-Solution: Clear Docker cache and rebuild:
+Solution: Clear Docker cache (removes all unused images and build layers) and rebuild:

 docker system prune -a